Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Documentation of design decisions and architecture helps onboard new developers
 - When fixing tests, focus on making the implementation match the test expectations rather than changing tests
 - Systematic approach to fixing tests (read implementation, understand test, fix mismatch) is more efficient than trial and error
+- Implementing tests for new components before or alongside implementation ensures better coverage
+- Factory patterns simplify testing by allowing easy creation of different implementations

 ## Technical Insights